hzhoup/knowledge/program/30 Days Of Python.md

 - Tuple is a collection which is ordered and unchangeable or unmodifiable(immutable).
 Allows duplicate members.
 - Set is a collection which is unordered, un-indexed and unmodifiable, but we can add new items to the set.
 Duplicate members are not allowed.
 - Dictionary is a collection which is unordered, changeable(modifiable) and indexed.
 No duplicate members.

+## Day6 - Tuples

+A tuple is a collection of different data types which is ordered and unchangeable (immutable).

+Methods related to tuples:
+- tuple()
+- count()
+- index()
+    - operator